swisskyrepo/PayloadsAllTheThings/SQL Injection/README.md

 ## Second Order SQL Injection

 Second Order SQL Injection is a subtype of SQL injection where the malicious SQL payload is primarily stored in the application's database and later executed by a different functionality of the same application.
-Unlike first-order SQLi, the injection doesn’t happen right away.
+Unlike first-order SQLi, the injection doesn't happen right away.
 It is **triggered in a separate step**, often in a different part of the application.

 1. User submits input that is stored (e.g., during registration or profile update).